lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 All delegates are encouraged to use the documentation, instructions, and tutorials to learn how to use the RSP, and its various tools for accessing and analyzing LSST data.

 For example, read and follow the step-by-step introductions on how to use the the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`.
-Then, work your way through the :doc:`/tutorials-examples/index`.
+Then, work through the :doc:`/tutorials-examples/index`.
-Both the Portal and Notebook tutorials are numbered in increasing in difficulty; feel free to skip any that don't interest you.
+Both the Portal and Notebook tutorials are numbered in increasing in difficulty.

 **Prepare to do science with the Data Previews.**
 In the coming years, *real commissioning data* will be released as Data Preview 1 (DP1) and DP2,